LockBlock-dev/LockBot/README.md

 DISCORD_TOKEN=BOT_TOKEN_HERE
 MONGODB_ADRESS=MONGO_DB_URL_HERE
 DEV_ID=YOUR_DISCORD_ID_HERE
+PRODUCTION=true
 ```

-• Run the bot by doing `node index.js`
+• Run the bot by doing `node index.js` or `npm start`

 • You can configure default prefix and default language in [config.js](/config.js)

-• To add any language, just go to [languages](/core/languages) folder, create a .json file and name it with the ISO 3166-1 norm.
-Exemple : [en.json](/core/languages/en.json) for the international english.

 ## Potential bugs

-• Some languages are app translated and can contains errors.
+This is a dev version, bugs can occur

 ## Contributing